Diving in Alor - Trip Report 2017 - Bluewater Dive Travel

 Our two gracious hosts, Nora and Amil, who served as both the resort managers and two of the three dive guides would provide a briefing for the group, going over the daily schedules and dive plans for the week.
 Once completed, the group was left to socialize before dinner was served.

-Diving Alor - Day one
+Diving Alor - Day One

 The first dive was scheduled for 8 am the following morning, so it was time to set up dive gear and cameras before everyone turned in for the night.